viborgen/p8_final/README.md

-## dependencies that cannot be installed with conda or pip
+## dependencies that cannot be installed with Conda or pip
 This work is using ViSQOL as a metric.
 Installation guide can be found here: https://github.com/google/visqol